Meta

 Does Meta have access to (a) any inputs or outputs from Llama models once the models are downloaded for use by a developer or licensee, or (b) third party tools or services built using Llama, other than Meta’s own products and services like Meta AI?

-No. Llama is a foundational LLM model and is not currently operated by Meta as a service.
-You, or the downstream developer providing you with services, decide where you run the model and who has access to the inputs and outputs.
+No. You, or the downstream developer providing you with services, decide where you run the model and who has access to the inputs and outputs.
 Unless you provide inputs or outputs directly to Meta, or publish them, Meta cannot access, view, or use your inputs or outputs.
+If you are accessing the models via Llama API please refer to this FAQ.

 Does Llama ensure data privacy for sensitive / proprietary licensee inputs?

-Llama is a foundational LLM model, and is not currently operated by Meta as a service and as a result does not have access to your inputs.
+Llama is a foundational LLM model.
 You should consult with the downstream developer that builds a product, tool or service using Llama to understand how they ensure data privacy for sensitive/proprietary inputs.
+If you are accessing the models via Llama API please refer to this FAQ

 What does ‘disinformation’ mean in the acceptable use policy?